Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Under certain circumstances, a defendant’s silence during police questioning may be used against him at trial.
 Where the police question a suspect before placing him under arrest and before reading him his Miranda rights, his silence in response to some questions might be admissible evidence at trial.
 (For much more on this issue, including the way the law may differ in some places, see Invoking Your Right to Remain Silent.)

 People under arrest often think that if they just deny everything, they will be helping their case.
 In fact, if the prosecution shows that just one part of what was denied was actually true, the defendant’s credibility is damaged and the defendant’s attorney will have a much harder time defending him.

 At times, police will want to question a person because they don’t believe they have enough evidence to even arrest him and they hope he will inadvertently give them enough information to support a charge.

 By speaking to police, a suspect may also inadvertently give them grounds to press new charges against him.
-For example, a suspect who lies during an interrogation can later be charged with obstruction of justice.
-Or, a suspect who blurts out the names of other people involved in a crime may be charged with conspiracy, too.
+For example, a suspect who lies during an interrogation might be opened to a charge of obstruction of justice.
+Or a suspect who blurts out the names of other people involved in a crime might be charged with conspiracy.
 In some cases, a person’s statement to police can lead to charges the cops had not previously thought of pressing even when the original charges that led to the arrest are dropped!

 A person under arrest almost never benefits by talking to the police.
-Instead, a person in that situation should tell the police that he wants to speak to an attorney and should then find a lawyer.
-An experienced criminal defense attorney will help the person deal with the police, the charges, and the trial.
+Instead, a person in that situation should assert the right to counsel, tell the police he wants to speak to an attorney, and then find a lawyer.
+An experienced criminal defense attorney will help the person deal with the police, the charges, and any trial.